 - Once the dough has risen, place it onto a floured surface and roll it out into a large rectangle or circle until you've reached your desired thickness.
 Some people like their focaccia thin, others like theirs thick.
 Jason is somewhere in the middle - about an inch and a half.
 Cover the dough again and let it rise again for another 20 minutes or so.

-- Once the second proving is done, transfer the dough onto a piece of baking paper.
-Jason likes to splash some oil onto the baking sheet so the bottom of the focaccia is crunchy and oily - so yum.
+- Once the second proving is done, transfer the dough onto a lined baking tray or a seasoned skillet.
+Jason likes to add lashings of olive oil onto the baking sheet so the bottom of the focaccia is crunchy and oily - so yum.

-- Use your fingers to poke deep dents into the dough all over the surface of the dough - refer to the "Cooking" Highlight in our Instagram Stories for the method.
+- Use your fingers to poke deep dents into the dough all over the surface of the dough.

-- Drizzle lots of olive oil onto the surface making sure it gets into the holes, then sprinkle the dough with fresh rosemary needles and flaked sea salt.
+- Drizzle lots of olive oil onto the surface making sure it gets into all of the holes, then sprinkle the dough with fresh rosemary needles and generously season with flaked sea salt.
+And add extra lashings of olive oil for good measure.
+It's essential!

 - Bake for 20 minutes in the oven, or until the dough is slightly golden and cooked through.
 We actually love ours a little crunchier on the top.

 - Slice and absolutely serve warm!
-This is a bread which only lasts a day or so, so get in there and devour it all up.
+This is a bread which only lasts a couple of days or so, so get in there and devour it all up.
 Enjoy!